 Workshops are led by skilled local writers, many of whom are UH Creative Writing Program students and alumni.
 Annually, each workshop leader selects work by the participating seniors to publish in an anthology, copies of which are given to the participants and the host centers.
 The workshops end with a public celebration where participants give a reading of their work for family, friends, and community members.

-Inprint is deeply grateful to the Samuels Foundation, Robin and Miles Angly, and The Brown Foundation for providing underwriting support for this invaluable program.
+Inprint is deeply grateful to the Samuels Foundation, Robin Angly, and Randi Faust for providing underwriting support for this invaluable program.